-Named Best Practice and Innovation by InterAction
+Named Best Practice and Innovation by InterAction and IFAD

 The Sell More For More™ approach helps farmers earn more income by improving post-harvest handling and executing effective market-oriented business plans.